 By Kerry Shapiro and Daniel Quinley

 Kerry Shapiro chairs the Natural Resources & Mining Practice Group at Jeffer Mangels Butler & Mitchell LLP.
-He has represented the mining, construction and building materials industries on mineral extraction and land development projects for more than 25 years.
+He has represented the mining, building materials, and other resource industries on mineral extraction and land development projects for more than 25 years.
 Kerry also serves as General Counsel to the California Construction and Industrial Materials Association (CalCIMA).
 Contact Kerry at KShapiro@jmbm.com.

 JMBM’s Natural Resources & Mining Law Group